-For example, in the channel strip images I provided with this article you'll see that the hi-hat track has a massive bass boost in the 264 kHz region which is normally the exact opposite of what I would do to a hat track.
-Usually I would filter out as much bass as possible on the hi-hat track but the type of sound I'm after for this session called for a loose and live kit sound and I did'nt want to 'close mic' the hi-hat.
+For example, in the channel strip images we provided with this article, you’ll see that the hi-hat track has a massive bass boost in the 264 kHz region which is normally the exact opposite of what we would do to a hat track.
+Usually we would filter out as much bass as possible on the hi-hat track but the type of sound we’re after for this session called for a loose and live kit sound and we didn’t want to ‘close mic‘ the hi-hat.

-When micing the hi-hat for this session I placed the mic about a foot away from the hat which ofcourse results in a lot of bleed from the rest of the kit.
-By boosting the bass frequencies I found that the hi-hat mic picked up a really good overal kit sound which rivalled the over head mics.
-This is great but now you've got to keep an eye on your panning, pan that hat too far left and the snare bleed will make the snare too wide and less centre focused.
+When micing the hi-hat for this session, we placed the mic about a foot away from the hat which of course results in a lot of bleed from the rest of the kit.
+By boosting the bass frequencies we found that the hi-hat mic picked up a really good overall kit sound which rivaled the overhead mics.
+This is great but now you’ve got to keep an eye on your panning, pan that hat too far left and the snare bleed will make the snare too wide and less centre focused.

-I really can't believe I'm telling you this.
-I might just put myself out of business here but my secret weapon when it comes to mixing anything (especially drums), is the D82 Sonic Maximizer plugin by Nomad Factory.
+We really can’t believe we’re telling you this.
+We might just put ourselves out of business here but our secret weapon when it comes to mixing anything (especially drums), is the D82 Sonic Maximizer plugin by Nomad Factory.
 A word of warning however, with great power comes great responsibility.
-Use it sparingly and keep an eye on the red line.
+Use it sparingly and keep and eye on the red line.